GluuFederation/docs-oxd-prod/3.1.4/sources/api/index.md

 `oxd-server` provides seven APIs for OpenID Connect authentication.
 In general, you can think of the Authorization Code Flow as a three-step process:

- 1. Redirect person to the authorization URL and obtain a code
+ 1. Redirect a person to the authorization URL and obtain a code
- 1. Use code to obtain tokens (access_token, id_token and refresh_token)
+ 1. Use the code to obtain tokens (access_token, id_token and refresh_token)
- 1. Use access token to obtain user claims
+ 1. Use the access token to obtain user claims

 The other four oxd APIs are: